chicocheco/krouzky/README.md

 - update system `sudo apt update && sudo apt upgrade`
 - having created another non-root account, disable password access to root - open `sudo nano /etc/ssh/sshd_config` and change `PermitRootLogin` from `yes` to `prohibit-password`
+- remove authorized SSH key from /root/.ssh/authorized_keys (if you want to switch to root user, run `sudo su -` from the sudo user)
 - configure firewall - allow inbound only at TCP ports 22, 80 and 443
 - check cron jobs `dokku cron:list vyberaktivitu` or `sudo crontab -u dokku -l` (taken from _app.json_)
 - redirect www to non-www domain name with dokku-redirect: